Search The Nudge

 Trivet

-After working at The Fat Duck, chef Jonny Lake has now opened his own solo restaurant.
+After working at The Fat Duck, chef Jonny Lake went on to open his own solo restaurant.

 Big whoop, we hear you say, anyone can flip burgers at The Fat Duck for the summer, that doesn’t make them Heston-bloody-Blumenthal.

 Well, no. But Jonny Lake worked there for 13 years, becoming head chef back in ’09, helping the place keep its three Michelin Stars year after year, and working his way up to become executive chef of the entire Heston restaurant group.
 So, in short, his first solo restaurant is kind of a big deal.
-And the Michelin people agree, awarding the place its first Star within a couple of years of opening, as well as giving his sommelier (Isa Bal, also formerly of The Fat Duck) the sommelier of the year award for 2022.
+And the Michelin people agree, awarding Trivet its first Star within just a couple of years of opening (and a second Star a couple of years after that) as well as giving sommelier Isa Bal (also formerly of The Fat Duck) the sommelier of the year award for 2022.

 Starting with the food, the a la carte menu is short-but-sweet, and includes starters like Dante’s Pici; a pici-style pasta (it’s like a fat spaghetti) with red mullet that’s underscored by a comforting richness married with peaks of zesty acidity.
 Then there’s the inventive artichoke with sourdough broth and autumn truffle that’s an umami-laden treat for the tongue.